Mystic-Alchemy/Pixeldrone/docs/README.md

+# This repository is archived, it probably won't be worked on forever, when it will be revived, that will be with a full renewal and possibly completely different code.

 # Pixeldrohne

 Dieser Discord-Bot ist eigentlich aus einem schlechten Scherz entstanden, hat sich aber mittlerweile in ein vollständiges Projekt entwickelt.